 The primary benefits of choosing to open a marijuana dispensary franchise are:

-- Quick time to market - Not having to navigate regulations and make all the decisions yourself means you can get your doors open faster.
+- Quick time to market - Not having to navigate regulations and make all decisions yourself means you can get your doors open faster.
 You also get support with site selection.

 - Less risk - While every business has risks, opening a brand with name recognition, a proven playbook, and built-in support may minimize the risk of opening a small business.